jeknom/portfolio/README.md

 [![Generic badge](https://img.shields.io/github/last-commit/jeknom/portfolio)](https://github.com/jeknom/portfolio/commits/main)
 [![Generic badge](https://img.shields.io/badge/Demo-https%3A%2F%2Fjohku.org-green)](https://johku.org/)

 This is the repository for my portfolio app.
-The front is a Next.js app which relies on a mySQL database for storage.
+The front is a Next.js app which relies on a MySQL database for storage.
 This app is also dockerized to make it convenient to set up.

+## Setting up for development

+### Prerequisites

+- Git installed.
+- Node installed.
+- Docker installed.

+### Steps

+1. Clone this repository.
+2. Run `npm i` inside the app directory.
+3. Create a directory called "container" inside the database directory.
+4. Create a .env file at the root of the cloned directory and follow the example at the bottom of this page to fill it out.
+You can skip the ssl certificate variables as they are not used in the development environment.
+5. Run the app with `docker-compose up`.
+6. If everything is set up correctly, the portfolio will appear on http://localhost:3000.
+Make any changes to the app's code and you should see hot reload reacting to it.

 ## Setting up for production